-To improve bus connectivity between Armonk and the North White Plains train station, the Town should advocate with Westchester County to extend the Bee-Line's Loop H of the Commuter Shuttle or Route 12 to connect with the station.
+The Town should advocate with Westchester County to reinstate the Bee-Line's Route 12 north to Mount Kisco.

 Park and Ride/Carpool Facility: The addition of a park-and-ride and/or carpool facility could be useful for North Castle residents using the North White Plains train station.
 The facility should be sited in an existing and underutilized parking lot that is central and easily accessible from major roadways.
 Community Park is one potential location.
 A park-and-ride area could help reduce parking issues at the North White Plains station, and could be especially useful to non-commuters who go into New York City after rush hour and are unable to find parking at the station.